 A mineral that belongs to the trace element group (minerals required in minute quantities), is essential for the creation of different plants.
 The body requires boron in a minimum quantity and it helps to maintain and strengthen the skeletal system in particular at advanced ages.
 It prevents calcium and magnesium loss, participates in maintaining the health of the cell membrane, and calms premenstrual manifestations.

 Boron in the skin layer: Boron helps to channel the hormone functions in the skin, particularly estrogen and testosterone.
 A boron deficiency weakens the cell membranes.

 Bromine is one of the Dead Sea Minerals.
 Its concentration at the Dead Sea is one of the highest in the world (75% more than the average in normal seawater).
 In its natural form bromine comes from the water of the Dead Sea (Bromide) and helps to calm the central nervous system.

 Bromine in the skin layer: Bromine helps to relieve stress in the skin and indirectly soothes sensitivities.

 The human body relates to strontium as to calcium because of the similarity in the chemical properties.
-According to recent studies it has become clear that strontium increases bone density.
-In medicine, strontium compounds serve as some of the drugs used against tetanus and against skin irritations.
+According to recent studies, it has become clear that strontium increases bone density.
+In medicine, strontium compounds serve as some of the drugs used against tetanus and skin irritations.

-Strontium in the skin layer: It has effective properties for prevention of itchiness, reduces signs of skin irritations and inflammation.
+Strontium in the skin layer: It has effective properties for the prevention of itchiness, and reduces signs of skin irritations and inflammation.

 Manganese in the skin layer: It participates in the natural process of neutralization of oxidants in the skin (antioxidants) and protects the cells from injury.
-It participates in production of amino acids, cholesterol, carbohydrates that serve as building blocks in forming of a healthy skin layer.
+It participates in the production of amino acids, cholesterol, and carbohydrates that serve as building blocks in forming a healthy skin layer.